npm/cacache/README.md

 cache use this particular `uid`/`gid` combination.
 This can be used, for example, to drop permissions when someone uses `sudo`, but cacache makes no assumptions about your needs here.

+##### `memoize`

+Default: null

+If provided, cacache will memoize the given cache insertion in memory, bypassing any filesystem checks for that key or digest in future cache fetches.
+Nothing will be written to the in-memory cache unless this option is explicitly truthy.

+There is no facility for limiting memory usage short of [`cacache.clearMemoized()`](#clear-memoized), so be mindful of the sort of data you ask to get memoized!

+Reading from existing memoized data can be forced by explicitly passing `memoize: false` to the reader functions, but their default will be to read from memory.

 #### <a name="rm-all"></a> `> cacache.rm.all(cache) -> Promise`